learnable-content/Sketch-3/README.md

 In this video, you'll learn how to import icons into Sketch and use them in your designs.

-For our project, we'll be using: http://ionicons.com
+While some of Sketch's built-in templates have icons, for our project, we'll be using: http://ionicons.com